Q1. I think I’ve been sexually harassed. What should I do?

 Q1.
 Who is considered an Employee for the training requirement?
 And when does the training need to be completed?

 A1.
 “Employee” includes all workers, regardless of immigration status.
 Employee also includes exempt or non-exempt employees, part-time workers, seasonal workers, and temporary workers.
-All employees must complete the model training or a comparable training that meets the minimum standards by Oct.
-9, 2019.

 Q2.
 How often must employees receive sexual harassment training?